engineer404/Q-MIDI/README.md

 ## Notes

 * UI is built into the project at `src/Assets/ScreenGui.rbxm`, so no assets are loaded
-* HTTP requests only check for updates and download the project
+* HTTP requests only check for updates and download the project\
+* THIS PROJECT WAS IMPORTED FROM A VERY NICE PERSON 'richie0866', I HAVE SIMPLY UPGRADED AND PRACTICED WITH THIS; https://github.com/richie0866

 ## Drawbacks